Kishore3420/vortex-ui/docs/01-introduction.md

 # Introduction

-## Welcome to AI Studio Animation Library
+## Welcome to VortexUI

-The AI Studio Animation Library is a comprehensive, production-ready animation library for modern React and Next.js applications.
+VortexUI is a comprehensive, production-ready animation library for modern React and Next.js applications.
 Built with the latest web technologies, it provides developers with everything needed to create stunning, performant animations.

 ## 🎯 Why This Library?